FLIR/iis_firefly_image_classifier/README.md

 ```
 Important Notes:
-- Execute the `docker run` command under the `docker/` directory in this repository.
-You should find the following files inside this directory: caffe -ssd.dockerfile and Makefile.config.
- Modify `-v path/to/host_target_directory:/home/docker` in the above command and replace `path/to/host_target_directory` with your host machine target directory path.
-This will mount specified your target host directory to the docker container home directory `/home/docker`.
+1. Modify `-v path/to/host_target_directory:/home/docker` in the above command and replace `path/to/host_target_directory` with your host machine target directory path.
+This will mount your specified target host directory to the docker container home directory `/home/docker`.
-3. Confirm that the container has access to the training images by saving the images under the your specified target host directory.
-Alternatively, you can add another volume mount argument to the `docker run` command .
-4. The docker `-v` or `--volume` flag is used to mount a target directory in your host machine (i.e. `path/to/host_target_directory`) to the docker container directory (i.e. `/home/docker`) .
-You can find more information regarding the `docker run` command [here](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only)
+2. The docker `-v` or `--volume` flag is used to mount a target directory in your host machine (i.e. `path/to/host_target_directory`) to the docker container directory (i.e. `/home/docker`) .
+You can find more information regarding the `docker run` command [here](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only).
-5. You can terminate the docker environment by typing `exit` in your terminal.
+3. You can terminate the docker environment by typing `exit` in your terminal.

 ## Quick Start

 After setting up the training environment on you machine.

 ### Clone this repository.
-After setting the environment clone this repository.
 ```bash
 git clone https://github.com/FLIR/iis_firefly_image_classifier.git

 cd iss_firefly_image_classifier
 ```
 ### Collect and label image datasets
 Collect and label some training images.
-Refer to the collect image dataset for more details regarding supported image formats (.jpg and .png) and the expected directory structure.
+Refer to the collect image dataset for more details regarding supported image formats and the expected directory structure.
+Important Note:
-Important Note: If you are using docker environment, make sure that the docker container has access to your image directory.
-Optionally, you can copy your images (folders) inside this repository folder.
+- If you are using a docker container environment, verify that the docker container has access to your image directory.
+Optionally, you can copy your image directory under this repository folder.

 ### Start training your model
 ```bash